git-subtree(category14-security-amp-firewalls.html) - phpMan

 --onto=<onto>

-other than git subtree, its history may not match what
+git subtree, its history may not match what git subtree is

-git subtree is expecting.
-In that case, you can specify
+expecting.
+In that case, you can specify the commit ID <onto> that

-into your project, and git subtree will attempt to build
+was imported into your project, and git subtree will attempt to

-If you used 'git subtree add', you should never need
+If you used git subtree add, you should never need this option.

 --rejoin

-subproject, and then you want to get the latest upstream
+and then you want to get the latest upstream version, this will

-version, this will allow git's merge algorithm to more
+allow git's merge algorithm to more intelligently avoid conflicts

-Unfortunately, using this option results in 'git log'
+Unfortunately, using this option results in git log showing an

-If you do all your merges with '--squash', don't use
+If you do all your merges with --squash, make sure you also use

 EXAMPLE 1.
 ADD COMMAND